×

 Puerto Rico’s tourist season is divided into two parts—peak (December to May) and off-peak (June to November).

-Locals tell us that you'll find cool things to do in Puerto Rico all year round, and traveling in the offseason is a great opportunity to get some local advice.
-Our trip planners tell us that you can enjoy weekly events like Rincon’s farmers’ market all year.
+Locals tell us that you'll find cool things to do in Puerto Rico all year round, and traveling in the off-season is a great opportunity.
+Our trip planners tell us that you can enjoy weekly events like Rincon’s farmers’ market all year, an excellent way to travel like a local.

 What kind of traveler are you?